Quantum Processes in Macromolecular Systems

-The image shown below represents the formation of an exciton-polaron quasi-particle after photoexcitation of a conjugated polymer, caused by the coupling of the exciton to C-C bond vibrations.
-Ultra-fast exciton-polaron formation causes ultra-fast exciton decoherence; see J. Chem.
+The image shown below represents the formation of an exciton-polaron quasiparticle after photoexcitation of a conjugated polymer, caused by the coupling of the exciton to C-C bond vibrations.
+Ultrafast exciton-polaron formation causes ultrafast exciton decoherence and manifests itself as time-resolved fluorescence depolarization; see J. Chem.
 Phys.
 148, 034901 (2018).

 Developing theories of optical transitions in π-conjugated systems.
 The figure below shows the theoretical emission spectra of PPV as a function of torsonal disorder.
 The ratio of the 0-0 to 0-1 vibronic transitions is a measure of the average chromophore size, which decreases with increasing disorder; see J. Chem.
 Phys.
 141, 164102 (2014).